valldrac/sigh/README.md

 ### Q: Can I install it along with Signal?

 Yes, you can install and run both apps on the same device.
-The app identifier was changed to `Sigh` so they will not share storage or configuration.
+The app identifier was changed to **sigH** so they will not share storage or configuration.

 ### Q: Can the app receive messages while locked?